✍🏻 Kirsty Scott

 Generic, status-quo rewards don't cut it anymore.
 It’s out with blanket reward schemes and in with creative, memorable gestures.

-Find out what truly interests your employees and reward them with this in mind.
-Make it unique to the individual and use methods proven to ensure long term engagement such as personalised gifts, experiential rewards and incentives.
+Find out what truly interests your employees and make it unique to the individual.
+Use methods proven to ensure long term engagement such as personalised gifts, experiential rewards and incentives.

 Ideas range from something as simple as a handwritten 'thank you' note to bespoke customised corporate gift boxes!